-Tobacco's Coups
+Tobacco's Media & Policy Coups

 When Media Swooned In the Arms of Tobacco

 Cigarette peddlers lethally succeed in convincing people to suck smoke into their lungs non-stop, decade after decade.
-There's mountains of evidence for this, millions of publicly available documents on the subject, court proceedings, leaked internal industry documents, as well as movies, articles and books.
-One in five deaths in the US is smoking related, according to the Center for Disease Control (CDC) -- preventable deaths, tragically wasteful.
-Most of us, in and out of public health arenas understand the deceptive business strategies that the cigarette industry uses to reap profits from its killer product.
-Tobacco is the standard by which deception around other science issues is measured.
-Despite the evidence the tobacco is the culprit of a major health problem, however, we're forever embattled trying to dissuade people from smoking.
+We have accumulated mountains of evidence, millions of publicly available documents, court proceedings, leaked internal industry documents, movies, journal articles, lawsuits, and books.
+One in five deaths in the US is smoking-related according to the Center for Disease Control (CDC) - all preventable deaths, tragically wasted lives.
+Despite the evidence the tobacco is the culprit of a major health problem, however, we are still trying to dissuade people from smoking.

-Tobacco industry history informs current discussion on other health concerns such as global warming, diabetes, asbestos and cell phones.
 Like tobacco, all seem to have a single corporate culprit.
-Comparisons between the issues are frequent, sometimes pertinent, but too often facile.
-In order to successfully continue profiting from cigarettes, many parties collaborate, including stockholders, legislators, presidents, and the media.
-Tobacco captured the media for decades, from movies that romanticized smoking to prolific cigarette advertising, to dubious reporting on the safety hazards that insured the sale and marketing of cigarettes.
+But in order to successfully continue profiting from cigarettes, many parties collaborate, including stockholders, scientists, legislators, presidents, and the media.
+Tobacco captured the media for decades, in movies that romanticized smoking, in prolific cigarette advertising, and in dubious reporting informed by lobbyists that minimized the known health hazards thereby insuring the continued sale and consumption of cigarettes.

 The Weak-Kneed Fourth Estate